Aruvaro-Chulvi/OFFLINED/README.md

 ### 👥 Community
 - Spread the word: share this repository with friends, forums and communities (preppers, offline computing, open knowledge).
 - Give us feedback: open an [Issue](../../issues) to suggest improvements, report bugs, or share new ideas.
-- Help with translations: improve texts and UI in EN / ES / FR or add new languages.
+- Help with translations: improve texts and UI in EN / ES / FR.

 ### 🛠️ Development
 - Contribute code: submit Pull Requests to improve backend (FastAPI, llama.cpp integration) or frontend (HTML/JS/CSS).